despedite/reto/README.md

 - [pyfiglet](https://github.com/pwaller/pyfiglet): pip install pyfiglet
 - [MySQL-Connector-Python](https://pypi.org/project/mysql-connector-python/): pip install MySQL-Connector-Python

 The next thing you'll need is a *MySQL database*.
 You can get one from remotemysql.com, but using one anywhere else (or self-hosted with Xampp) will work as intended.
-Import the score.py found in the root into PHPMyAdmin
+Import the database.sql found in the root into PHPMyAdmin and you'll be set!
+Make sure to update the database's hostname, database name, username and password on line 14 on reto.py.

+Finally, go to https://discordapp.com/developers/applications/me and create an application for your bot.
+Create a bot account, copy the token and modify the bot token on line 318.
+Run reto.py and invite the bot using OAuth2!